STUDENT-aditya1/LInux_Lab/Assignments/lab3.md

 ### Q1=differnce between $1,$@ and $# in bash?

 ans =
-$1: Refers to the first positional parameter passed to the script or function.
-For example, if the script is run with ./script.sh arg1 arg2, then $1 is arg1.
+$1= Refers to the first positional parameter passed to the script or function.

-$@: Represents all the positional parameters passed to the script as a list of separate arguments.
-When quoted as "$@", each argument is preserved as a separate word, making it useful for iterating over all arguments individually.
+$@= Represents all the positional parameters passed to the script as a list of separate arguments.

-$#: Represents the number of positional parameters passed to the script.
-For instance, if three arguments are passed, $# will be 3.
+$#= Represents the number of positional parameters passed to the script.

 ### Q2=what does exit 1 mean in the script ?